 - The “beneficiary” can be any individual (Non-Family Plan), or a group of individuals related by blood or adoption (Family Plan).

 - It is opened via a “promoter”.
 This can be a company, called a scholarship plan dealer, that sells you participation in their RESP plans.
 Alternatively, you can open a self-directed RESP via a bank or brokerage.

 - You can contribute up until the beneficiary turns 31, up to $50000/beneficiary over their lifetime.
 The RESP can stay open up to 4 years after that.
 Those with disabilities can get a 5 year extension.

 - Excess contributions result in a 1% per month penalty.
 Brutal.

 - When you contribute to an RESP of someone under 18 years old, the beneficiary can get a Canada Education Savings Grant (CESG).
 It is basically free money for education, but I will discuss the nuances below.

 - You can take your contributions back out without paying tax at any time for any reason.
 However, if you got a CESG, you will need to pay that back if not removing it as an Education Assistance Payment (EAP).

-- At the time of their post-secondary education in a qualifying institution or programme, the beneficiaries can access the money from the CESG and the tax-free growth as Education Assistance Payments (EAPs) to help pay for their education related expenses.
+- At the time of their post-secondary education in a qualifying institution or programme, the beneficiaries can access the money from the CESG and the tax-free growth as Education Assistance Payments (EAPs) to help pay for their education-related expenses.
 This is taxed in their hands (likely at a very low marginal rate).
-The initial capital you contributed is accessed tax-free since it was made with after-tax dollars.
+Since it was originally made with after-tax dollars, the initial capital that you contributed is withdrawn tax-free.

 How to set up an RESP